emmabry/BUS_Prototype/README.md

           - Select a ‘location’ from the drop-down list
           - Click ‘Book Appointment’.
 A message will appear, stating that the advisor is unavailable on that day.

+3. Once an appointment is booked, this will also automatically pull through to the calendar.

+**Calendar**
+1. After navigating to the calendar page (/calendar), click the blue 'Add Event' button on the left to create an event, and fill in the form with the event details.
+2. Once an event is created, you will be redirected back to the calendar.
+You can click on the eye symbol to the right of the event to open up the event details.
+3. To edit an event, you can click the pen symbol to the right of the event.
+4. To delete an event, you can click the trashcan symbol to the right of the event.
+5. On the top right hand side of the event page, you can navigate through the calendar with the 'previous', 'today', and 'next' buttons.

+**Quiz and Dashboard**
+1. Upon logging in for the first time, the user will be prompted to take an onboarding quiz.
+This will gather data on what the user struggles the most with.
+2. After completing the onboarding quiz, the user will be redirected to the dashboard, where they will have personalised feature/article recommendations based on the onboarding quiz results.

 ## Languages & Frameworks Used